ansible-collections/netapp.ontap/README.md

   - na_ontap_security_key_manager - requires 9.7+ to work with REST.
   - na_ontap_snapmirror_policy - fixed idempotency issue on `identity_preservation` option when using REST.
   - na_ontap_snapmirror_policy - fix desired policy type not configured in cli with REST.
+  - na_ontap_snapmirror_policy - deleting all retention rules would trigger an error when the existing policy requires at least one rule.
+  - na_ontap_snapmirror_policy - index error on rules with ONTAP 9.12.1 as not all fields are present.
-  - na_ontap_volume -- fixed bug preventing unmount and taking a volume off line at the same time
+  - na_ontap_volume - fixed bug preventing unmount and taking a volume off line at the same time

 ### Added REST support to existing modules
   - na_ontap_active_directory - REST requires ONTAP 9.12.1 or later.